ARTICLE

 1. Identify Your Target Audience

 The first tip to maximize your Google Ads targeting and segmentation is to identify your target audience.
 It is crucial to understand who your potential customers are, what they are looking for, and how your product or service can solve their problems.
-Once you have a clear picture of your target audience, you can create relevant ads that will appeal to them.
+Once you have a clear picture of your target customer list and audience, you can create relevant ads that will appeal to them.

 2. Use Location Targeting

 Location targeting is a powerful tool that allows you to target users based on their location.
-You can target users based on their country, city, or even their zip code.
+You can have audience targeting options to target users based on their country, city, or even their zip code.
 By using location targeting, you can ensure that your ads are shown to users who are most likely to be interested in your product or service.
 For example, if you own a local restaurant, you can use location targeting to ensure that your ads are only shown to users who are within a certain radius of your restaurant.

 3. Use Device Targeting